 Loss of sex drive

 Testosterone levels in men drop as they age.
 But this not considered to be hypogonadism.
 The FDA currently advises against treating men with low testosterone caused only by aging.

 Why do I need this test?

-The test is also ordered for men with andropause, or late-onset hypogonadism, a condition caused by decreased testosterone.
+The test is also done for men with andropause, or late-onset hypogonadism.
+This is a condition caused by decreased testosterone.
 Men with this condition may have:

 Decreased bone density

 Erectile dysfunction or inability to have an orgasm